slcs-jsc/jurassic/docs/manual/parallelization.md

   computational kernels.

 There is no general hybrid MPI–OpenMP execution model across the full tool suite.
-MPI is currently implemented only in the retrieval code.
+MPI-specific runtime behavior is currently implemented only in the retrieval executable.

 ---